 Made in the USA clothing manufacturer American Apparel has closed its remaining 110 stores.

 According to a news release from January 10, Canada-based Gildan Activewear’s $88 million bid at a bankruptcy auction won the rights to American Apparel’s brand and some assets.

 However, retail store assets were not part of the purchase, according to Gildan.

 BCBG – 120 stores

-The Star Tribune reported in early February that liquidation sales have started and are expected to run eight to 10 weeks before the stores close for good.
+The Star Tribune reported in early February that liquidation sales were expected to run eight to 10 weeks before the stores closed for good.

 The company’s mini-shops within Macy’s will remain open.